18kimn/blog/src/routes/[postType]/writing/skocpol/index.md

   "Theda Skocpol's <em>States and Social Revolutions</em>"
 subtitle: Response paper for SOC532
 date: Feb 10, 2025
-tags: [readings]
+tags: [schoolwork]
 ---

-This is a school assignment It's an (amateurish, etc) review of Theda Skocpol's _States and Social Revolutions_.
+This is a school assignment.
+It's an (amateurish, etc) review of Theda Skocpol's _States and Social Revolutions_.
 That book is arguably the most famous work in comparative historical sociology and helped establish it as a subdiscipline within sociology.